sanjaydbom/GEORGE/README.md

 Install dependencies:
 `conda env create -f environment.yml`
-`conda activate george-mnist`
+`conda activate george`

 [Note: Create environment.yml with dependencies; see example below.]
 Run the notebooks in order:

-ERM Training: Open ERM.ipynb and execute all cells to train the ERM model and save erm_weights.pt.
+ERM Training: Open ERM.ipynb and execute all cells to train the ERM model and save model.pt.
 Clustering: Open Clustering.ipynb, ensure erm_weights.pt and train_images.pt/train_labels.pt are in the root directory, and run to generate cluster_labels.csv.
-GDRO Training: Open GDRO.ipynb, ensure cluster_labels.csv and gdro_weights.pt are available, and run to train the GEORGE model and save gdro_weights.pt.
+GDRO Training: Open GDRO.ipynb, ensure cluster_labels.csv and gdro_weights.pt are available, and run to train the GEORGE model and save model2.pt.

 Evaluate results: